msmSatoLabs/Compacted-2-stage-Cycloidal-Drive/README.md

 > **Current status:** Mechanical assembly completed and connected to the BLDC motor.
 The theoretical reduction ratio is **121:1**, although the actual reduction ratio has not yet been experimentally verified.
 It is currently mounted to a bracket that will serve as the base joint of a robotic arm.

-**Check out MEDIA.md to see my developing process of the cycloidal drive!
+**Check out MEDIA.md to see some videos I made on this cycloidal drive!**
 ---

 ## Project Overview